lepture/july/docs/template.rst

 Template
 ==========

-July is a set of tools to make tornado more easy to organize, it didn't create a new template engine, instead, this section is all about tornado's template engine.
+July is a set of tools to make tornado easier to organize, it didn't create a new template engine, instead, this section is all about tornado's template engine.